If you’re thinking about starting a garden, your best bet is to do so in a raised bed.

 What Exactly Are Raised Garden Beds?

-If you’re brand-new to gardening, you might be wondering why you should grow in a raised garden bed – and what a raised garden bed is!
+If you’re new to gardening, you might wonder why you should grow in a raised garden bed – and what a raised garden bed is!

 The term “raised bed” refers to a freestanding garden box that has no top or bottom.
 Usually, it’s positioned in a sunny spot and then filled with high-quality gardening soil.